scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 with the majority of the exceptions being Data Science students who had taken Introduction to Data Science previously.

-Just as in Introduction to Data Science Numpy, matplotlib, and Pandas provided almost all of the functionality the students required for the learning objectives in the class.
+Just as in Introduction to Data Science, Numpy [Wal11]_, matplotlib [Hun07]_, and pandas [McK10]_ provided almost all of the functionality the students required for the learning objectives in the class.
 In fact, one of the challenges in this class was that Python perhaps does *too good* of a job providing functionality to the students.

 In partiuclar, Python provides so many libraries that, for example, many of the computationally oriented homework questions are trivially